Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Methods

 This is a set of $24$ homogeneous quadratic equations in $20$ variables.
-As shown in examples from \cref{sec:main_result}, the solution set contains $4$-dimensional components (two meaningful parameters, one scaling parameter and one error term parameter $\gamma$).
-The variables of $\mathcal{E}$ fit linearly in the system, and they can be eliminated for example using substitutions
+As shown in examples from Section~\ref{sec:results}, the system is degenerate and the solution set contains $4$-dimensional components (two meaningful parameters, one scaling parameter and one error term parameter $\gamma$).
+The variables of $\mathcal{E}$ fit linearly in the system and they can be eliminated, for example by setting $\widetilde{v} = 0$ (by the choice of $\gamma$) and using substitutions

-In principle, all solutions to system \cref{eq:system_of_equations} can be fully characterized using symbolic algebra and Gr{\"o}bner basis methods \cite{Cox_1991}.
-In practice, for XXX and XXZ cases the Gr{\"o}bner bases are quite easy to obtain, but the XYZ case seems to require too much time and memory resources to be computed on a laptop.
-Also, approximate numerical solutions can be found using developed methods of semidefinite programming and rank minimization \cite{Lemon_2016}.
-I found solutions described in \cref{sec:main_result} with the help of computer algebra systems by sequentially choosing convenient changes of variables.
+In principle, all solutions to system Eq.~\eqref{eq:system_of_equations} can be fully characterized using symbolic algebra and Gr{\"o}bner basis methods \cite{Cox_1991}.
+In practice, for XXX and XXZ cases the Gr{\"o}bner bases are quite manageable to obtain, but the XYZ case seems to require too much time and memory resources to be computed on a laptop.
+Also, approximate numerical solutions can be found using developed methods of semidefinite programming and rank minimization \cite{Dattorro_2019,Lemon_2016}.

+When studying the Trotterized dynamics, substituting parametrizations \eqref{eq:A_parametrization} for operator matrices $\mathcal{A}_o$ and $\mathcal{A}_e$ to Eq.~\eqref{eq:trotterized_main_equation} also leads to a set of homogeneous quadratic equations, additionally dependent on Trotterization step $\tau$.
+These equations have much harder structure than in $\tau\to 0$ case, so it is profittable to first try solving Eq.~\eqref{eq:main_equation} and then to watch for generalization.

+I found solutions described in Section~\ref{sec:results} with the help of computer algebra systems by sequentially choosing convenient changes of variables.
+For checking the correctness of the solutions and concrete computations consult Supplementary Materials \cite{Supplementary}.